stephenmcd/cartridge/docs/components.rst

 Product Variations
 ^^^^^^^^^^^^^^^^^^

 The ``ProductVariation`` model represents a unique combination of options for a product.
 Consider a shirt that comes in two colours and three sizes: this would be represented with a single ``Product`` instance for the shirt, and six ``ProductVariation`` instances, one for each colour/size combination.
-The configuration of available options such as colours and sizes is discussed in the section :ref:`ref-configuration`.
+These options are discussed below in :ref:`ref-product-options`.

 The ``ProductVariation`` model is editable via the admin as the inline ``ProductVariationAdmin`` for the ``ProductAdmin`` admin, however the attribute ``ProductVariationAdmin.extra`` is set to ``0`` and therefore ``ProductVariation`` instances cannot be added via the admin.
 Instead when editing ``Product`` instances via the admin, a list of check-boxes is provided with the form for each type of option available such as colour and size, with a check-box provided for each of the individual options.
 When the ``Product`` instance is saved, a set of related ``ProductVariation`` instances will be created for each combination of options that are checked.
 If no options are selected when creating a new ``Product`` instance, then a single ``ProductVariation`` instance will be created without any associated options.
 This means that a ``Product`` instances will *always* contains at least one related ``ProductVariation`` instance.
 All of this occurs via the ``ProductAdmin.save_formset()`` method and shows that the process of creating a new ``Product`` instance will always require two steps: firstly, creating the ``Product`` instance with its core attributes and secondly, entering values for one or more related ``ProductVariation`` instances that are automatically created for each combination of options.